jpmml/jpmml-evaluator/README.md

 The case in point are all sorts of "loading" implementations, which modify the value of `ModelEvaluatorBuilder#pmml` and/or `ModelEvaluatorBuilder#model` fields.

 The `ModelEvaluator` base class and all its subclasses are completely thread safe.
-It is permitted to share a central `ModelEvaluator` instance between any number of threads, and invoke its `ModelEvaluator#evaluate(Map<FieldName, ?>)` method concurrently.
+It is permitted to share a central `ModelEvaluator` instance between any number of threads, and invoke its `ModelEvaluator#evaluate(Map<String, ?>)` method concurrently.

 The JPMML-Evaluator library follow functional programming principles.
 In a multi-threaded environment, its data throughput capabilities should scale linearly with respect to the number of threads.